 Thank you for your interest.
 The Range Watershed Restoration Program is currently closed.
-This program is expected to operate again in the late fall of 2016.
-Please consider volunteering for the Stream Team instead.
-Applications received for the Range Watershed Restoration program will be forwarded to the Stream Team.
+It is expected to re-open in winter of 2017.
+Applications will be forwarded to the volunteer program manager for future opportunities.

 The Range Watershed Restoration volunteer assists park staff in completing revegetation and erosion control components of conservation/restoration projects on ranches within Point Reyes National Seashore and the North District of Golden Gate National Recreation Area.
 Duties are project-based, with various types of activities occurring throughout the season.